(3) Risk Management System

 The expected amount of loss and the probability of occurrence are classified within the set ranges before action (gross) and after action (net) for each risk, documented in a risk tool and transferred to a heatmap there.
 Risk reporting is based on the net assessment and the assignment of risks in the net heatmap, comprising five categories for both probability of occurrence and the amount of loss.

 The term “top risks” refers to the risks assigned to the red and amber fields.
 These are reported to the Supervisory Board and published as part of the external reporting process.
 The risks assigned to the red fields are classified as threatening or endangering the company or its survival.
 The risks assigned to the amber fields are significant to the company.
 Red and amber risks are subject to intensive monitoring by the Management Board and the Supervisory Board.
-The risks assigned to the green fields are less significant to the company.
+The risks assigned to the green fields are less significant to the current risk assessment.

 Regular risk monitoring by Risk Controlling ensures that risk management measures are implemented as planned.